nast1415/ntechlab_ds_internship_test_task/README.md

 If you want to train model or make some changes to the neural network model, you should upload `network_training.ipynb` jupyter notebook and run the required cells. Сomments in the code will help you navigate

 ## Gender Classification task description

+### Data preprocessing

+Since initially the images in the training set had different sizes, they were resized to the same size 64x64.

+After resizing all images were converted to pytorch tensors and normalized.

+### Neural network architecture selection

+The choice was made among various convolutional neural network architectures, because they are resistant to shifts and rotations and have proven themselves well in solving a big amount of problems related to image analysis, including binary classification.

+The architecture of my neural network is inspired by the LeNet-5 architecture.
+The main differences from the classical version are the use of ReLU non-linearity instead of sigmoid and tanh activation functions (as in many other similar examples, here the use of ReLU allowed to improve the quality of classification) and the use of a 5-by-5 filter in the first convolutional layer instead of a 3-by-3 filter.
+This also led to improved results.

+### Parameters learning

+The weights of the neural network were trained using the error back propagation method.

+The Cross Entropy function was used as the loss function.
+Cross Entropy, which minimizes the distance between two probability distributions -- predicted and actual, it is well suited for classification tasks.

+Stochastic gradient descent was used as a method for optimizing (minimizing) the loss function.
+Advantage of using stochastic gradient descent is that on massive datasets, it can converges faster because it performs updates more frequently.
+In addition, it proved to be better than other optimization methods when compared in practice.
+Learning rate and momentum for SGD were also found empirically.

+### Achieved results

+Training set, which contains 100'009 images was splitted into training and validation sets.
+Training set has size of 95'008 samples and the validation set has size of 5'001 sample.
+The accuracy of classification of validation samples is 95%.